olm3ca/PixelbookOSX/README.md

 Here are the steps to go from stock Pixelbook to a Mac OS 10.14.6 Mojave install using Opencore 0.6.6:

 1. Flash UEFI firmware.
 Read and follow [yusefnapora's excellent guide](https://github.com/yusefnapora/pixelbook-linux) on how to flash the UEFI firmware using MrChromebox's scripts.
 To do this, you will need to disable write protect with either the SuzyQable cable or by removing the battery.
-2. Download and set up your Mac OS X Mojave USB install media. [gibMacOS](https://github.com/corpnewt/gibMacOS) is a great tool for that.
+2. Download and set up your Mac OS X Mojave USB install media. [gibMacOS](https://github.com/corpnewt/gibMacOS) is a great tool for downloading it.
     - Before you make the install USB, make sure it is formatted as Mac OS Extended (Journaled) with GUID Partition Map.
+    - To create the installer on a Mac in Terminal: `sudo /Applications/Install\ macOS\ Mojave.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume` and replace MyVolume with the name of your target drive.

 4. Download my **EFI folder** [here](https://www.dropbox.com/s/2h4ybwq4d262q6y/EFI%20Mojave%20PB.zip?dl=0)
     - Make sure to copy the entire contents of the EFI above, starting from the EFI folder itself.
 So inside the EFI partition it should start with EFI, followed by BOOT and OC folders, etc. For more information visit the OpenCore [guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/opencore-efi.html)
 6. When the Mojave install media is ready, mount the EFI partition with the [MountEFI](https://github.com/corpnewt/MountEFI) utility and copy the contents of the latest EFI linked above into this partition.